 ISO 20 10 07 04.
 (1) Who?
 This endorsement "includes as an insured the person or organization shown in the Schedule."
 (2) What?
 Coverage is afforded "but only with respect to liability for 'bodily injury', 'property damage' or 'personal and advertising injury' caused in whole or in part by your [the Named Insured's] acts or omissions; or the acts or omission of those acting on your [the Named Insured's] behalf in the performance of on-going operations."
 Coverage to the additional insured for exposures arising out of completed operations is lost.
 (3) When?
-Not only is coverage to the additional insured for exposures arising out of completed operations are the locations designated above" (locations designated in the Schedule).
+Not only is coverage to the additional endorsement limits coverage to "ongoing operations at the locations designated above" (locations designated in the Schedule).
 (5) Exclusions?
 The additional endorsement does not contain exclusionary language.